AtangfMokamogo/alx-low_level_programming/0x15-file_io/README.md

-a template readme file, replace with project description
+a template readme file, replace with project descriptions